Low-density lipoprotein: Physiology

-LDL particles are formed when triglycerides are removed from VLDL by the lipoprotein lipase enzyme (LPL) and they become smaller and denser (i.e. fewer fat molecules with same protein transport shell), containing a higher proportion of cholesterol esters.
+LDL particles are formed when triglycerides are removed from VLDL by the lipoprotein lipase enzyme (LPL), and they become smaller and denser (i.e., fewer fat molecules with the same protein transport shell), containing a higher proportion of cholesterol esters.

 Transport into the cell

-When a cell requires additional cholesterol (beyond its current internal HMGCoA production pathway), it synthesizes the necessary LDL receptors as well as PCSK9, a proprotein convertase that marks the LDL receptor for degradation.
+When a cell requires more cholesterol than its HMG-CoA pathway can produce, it synthesizes the necessary LDL receptors as well as PCSK9, a proprotein convertase that marks the LDL receptor for degradation.
 LDL receptors are inserted into the plasma membrane and diffuse freely until they associate with clathrin-coated pits.
 When LDL receptors bind LDL particles in the bloodstream, the clathrin-coated pits are endocytosed into the cell.

-Vesicles containing LDL receptors bound to LDL are delivered to the endosome.
+Vesicles containing LDL receptors bound to LDL are delivered to the endosomes.
 In the presence of low pH, such as that found in the endosome, LDL receptors undergo a conformation change, releasing LDL.
-LDL is then shipped to the lysosome, where cholesterol esters in the LDL are hydrolysed.
+LDL is then shipped to the lysosomes, where cholesterol esters in the LDL are hydrolysed.
 LDL receptors are typically returned to the plasma membrane, where they repeat this cycle.
 If LDL receptors bind to PCSK9, however, transport of LDL receptors is redirected to the lysosome, where they are degraded.

-Role in the innate immune system
+Innate immune system

-LDL interfere with the quorum sensing system that upregulates genes required for invasive Staphylococcus aureus infection.
+LDL interferes with the quorum sensing system that upregulates genes required for invasive Staphylococcus aureus infection.
 The mechanism of antagonism entails binding apolipoprotein B to a S. aureus autoinducer pheromone, preventing signaling through its receptor.
 Mice deficient in apolipoprotein B are more susceptible to invasive bacterial infection.

-LDL size patterns
+Size patterns

-LDL can be grouped based on its size: large low density LDL particles are described as pattern A, and small high density LDL particles are pattern B. Pattern B has been associated by some with a higher risk for coronary heart disease.
+LDL can be grouped based on its size: large low-density LDL particles are described as pattern A, and small high-density ("small dense") LDL particles are pattern B. Pattern B has been associated by some with a higher risk for coronary artery disease.
 This is thought to be because the smaller particles are more easily able to penetrate the endothelium of arterial walls.
-Pattern I, for intermediate, indicates that most LDL particles are very close in size to the normal gaps in the endothelium (26 nm).
-According to one study, sizes 19.0–20.5 nm were designated as pattern B and LDL sizes 20.6–22 nm were designated as pattern A. Other studies have shown no such correlation at all.
+Pattern I, or intermediate, indicates that most LDL particles are very close in size to the normal gaps in the endothelium (26 nm).
+According to one study, sizes 19.0–20.5 nm were designated as pattern B and LDL sizes 20.6–22 nm were designated as pattern A.

-Some evidence suggests the correlation between Pattern B and coronary heart disease is stronger than the correspondence between the LDL number measured in the standard lipid profile test.
-Tests to measure these LDL subtype patterns have been more expensive and not widely available, so the common lipid profile test is used more often.
+Some evidence suggests the correlation between pattern B and coronary artery disease is stronger than the correspondence between the LDL number measured in the standard lipid profile test.
+Tests to measure these LDL subtype patterns have been more expensive and not widely available, so the standard lipid profile test is used more often.

 There has also been noted a correspondence between higher triglyceride levels and higher levels of smaller, denser LDL particles and alternately lower triglyceride levels and higher levels of the larger, less dense ("buoyant") LDL.

-With continued research, decreasing cost, greater availability and wider acceptance of other lipoprotein subclass analysis assay methods, including NMR spectroscopy, research studies have continued to show a stronger correlation between human clinically obvious cardiovascular events and quantitatively measured particle concentrations.
+With continued research, decreasing cost, greater availability, and wider acceptance of other lipoprotein subclass analysis assay methods, including NMR spectroscopy, research studies have shown a stronger correlation between clinically evident human cardiovascular events and quantitatively measured particle concentrations.